zararutherford/modern-software-dev-assignments/week5/assignment.md

 ## Explore the Starter Application
-Minimal full‑stack starter application designed to be a **"developer's command center"**.
+Minimal full‑stack starter application.
 - FastAPI backend with SQLite (SQLAlchemy)
 - Static frontend (no Node toolchain needed)
 - Minimal tests (pytest)
 - Pre-commit (black + ruff)
 - Tasks to practice agent-driven workflows

-Use this application as your playground to experiment with the Claude automations you build.
+Use this application as your playground to experiment with the Warp automations you build.

 ### Structure